pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 <small>“02.wazuh-4433-out.png”<small>

-We have setup the rule so that any trafic going out thats not port 22, 80, 443, 3306 will triger an alert, and print the precise port used.
-How handy.
+We have setup the rule so that any traffic going out that's not **port 22, 80, 443, 3306**<br>
+will trigger an alert, and print the precise port used.
+Convenient.<br>

 ## 09.WIRESHARK SHELL TRAFFIC